 8. Korean-Inspired DIY Sheet Mask from Thrive Market

-9. DIY Sheet Mask 3 Ways from Dottie Bowles
+9. How to Make a DIY Sheet Mask from Foreo

 10. DIY Hydrating Sheet Mask from A Beautiful Mess